A New Class of Higher Quantum Airy Structures as Modules of $\mathcal{W}(\mathfrak{gl}_r)$-Algebras: Background

 One may then ask the following questions.
 Does the construction outlined above produce quantum $r$-Airy structures for all choices of automorphisms $\sigma$ of the Weyl group?
 And if so, for what choices of integer $s$?
 And, given a choice of $\sigma$ and $s$, is the corresponding partition $\lambda$ uniquely fixed?

 In other words: \begin{quote} Can one classify all quantum $r$-Airy structures that can be produced as modules of $\mathcal{W}(\mathfrak{gl}_r)$-algebras via the construction above? \end{quote} It turns out that the main difficulty in producing such a classification lies in step (3).
-It is straightforward to construct the $\sigma$-twisted module (and its restriction to the $\mathcal{W}(\mathfrak{gl}_r)$-algebra) in step (1) for arbitrary automorphisms $\sigma$: in fact, this is already done in Section 4.2.1 of \cite{borot2018higher}.
-The classification of the subalgebra of modes that satisfy the Lie subalgebra property \eqref{eq:subalgebra} in step (2) is already completed, as it is a purely algebraic property: it does not depend on the particular choice of $\mathcal{W}(\mathfrak{gl}_r)$-module.
-What is tricky is to show that we can bring all modes $W^i_m$ in a chosen subalgebra in a form that satisfies the degree condition \eqref{eq:form} via conjugation and linear combinations, \emph{i.e.} step (3).
+It is straightforward to construct the $\sigma$-twisted module (and its restriction to the $\mathcal{W}(\mathfrak{gl}_r)$-algebra) in step (1) for an arbitrary automorphism $\sigma$: in fact, this is already done in Section 4.2.1 of \cite{borot2018higher}.
+As for step (2), the classification of the subsets of modes that satisfy condition (2) in Definition \ref{d:airy}) is already completed, as it is a purely algebraic property: it does not depend on the particular choice of $\mathcal{W}(\mathfrak{gl}_r)$-module.
+As mentioned above, the result is that the subset of modes satisfies condition (2) if and only if it is $\lambda$-good with respect to some partition $\lambda$ of $r$.
+What is tricky is to show that we can bring all modes $W^i_m$ in a chosen $\lambda$-good subset in a form that satisfies the condition (1) of Definition \ref{d:airy} via conjugation and linear combinations, \emph{i.e.} step (3).
 This is rather non-trivial.

 We can be a little more explicit.
-One can think of the degree condition \eqref{eq:form} as having three parts: \begin{enumerate}[(a)] \item All operators have no degree $0$ terms; \item All operators have no degree $1$ terms that are coordinates $x_k$s; \item The degree one terms are all of the form $\hbar \partial_k$, and all derivatives $\hbar \partial_k$ appear exactly once in the degree $1$ term of an operator. \end{enumerate} If we have achieved conditions (a) and (b) by conjugation of the modes $W^i_m$ of a given subalgebra, then what remains to be checked is that condition (c) can be satisfied by taking linear combinations of the conjugated modes.
+One can think of condition (1) of Definition \ref{d:airy} as having three parts: \begin{enumerate}[(a)] \item All operators have no degree $0$ terms; \item All operators have no degree $1$ terms that are coordinates $x_k$s; \item The degree one terms are all of the form $\hbar \partial_k$, and all derivatives $\hbar \partial_k$ appear exactly once in the degree $1$ term of an operator. \end{enumerate} If we have achieved conditions (a) and (b) by conjugation of the modes $W^i_m$, then what remains to be checked is that condition (c) can be satisfied by taking linear combinations of the conjugated modes.
 If the algebra was finitely generated, then this problem would be equivalent to the problem of determining invertibility of a finite-dimensional matrix.
-However, the subalgebras of modes that we are considering are infinite-dimensional.
+However, the subsets of modes that we are considering are infinite-dimensional.
 We are thus faced with the problem of determining invertibility of an infinite-dimensional matrix (via countably infinite elementary row operations).

 The problem of inverting infinite-dimensional matrices is in general quite difficult.
 However, if the matrix is block-diagonal, then we may invert it if and only if the blocks are invertible, which drastically simplifies the problem.